cambiotraining/hpc-intro/trainers/trainer_notes.md

 This is the most critical part of the course where participants learn to use SLURM in practice.

-- Slides 24 and 25: there are just 2 slides to quickly introduce SLURM, then most of the session is interactive (see slide speaker notes)
+- Slides 24-25: there are just 2 slides to quickly introduce SLURM, then most of the session is interactive (see slide speaker notes)
 - You should interactively open your terminal and demonstrate things as in [chapter 5](https://cambiotraining.github.io/hpc-intro/materials/03-slurm.html).
 - The demo is insterspersed with exercises - point people to the relevant section as you go through
-- Slide 26: at the end of the demo and exercises quickly go through this summary
+- Slide 26: at the end of the demo and exercises go through this summary to wrap-up the session

 ## Managing software